vacanza/holidays/README.rst

 public employees, religious holidays (valid only for these religions followers).
 A list of all categories supported by country is defined by ``supported_categories`` (optional) attribute.

-The list of supported countries, their subdivisions, supported languages and categories (all default values are hightlighted with bold):
+The following is a list of supported countries, their subdivisions, available languages and additional categories.
+All countries support **PUBLIC** holidays category by default.
+All other default values are highlighted with bold:

 .. list-table::